 We have proposed resolutions for CUPE BC, CUPE National, and the Canadian Labour Congress to lobby the Canadian government on all levels to take action on the ever-rising cost of tuition in post-secondary education.
-We have also met with local MLA, David Eby (until recently, the NDP Advanced Education Critic) to discuss the challenges facing working students at UBC, and to lobby for a halt in tuition increases.
+We have also met with local MLA, David Eby, among other provincial politicians, to discuss the challenges facing working students at UBC, and to lobby for a halt in tuition increases.

 Representation of young workers

 We have proposed constitutional amendments allowing for increased representation of young workers (under the age of 30) on the executive levels of CUPE BC and CUPE National.
 Our efforts ensure that our parent union is responsible to its young members, who are often in more precarious situations with regard to finances and employment.

 We have lobbied UBC to decrease the cost of childcare for students at UBC, implementing letter campaigns in support of the $10/day childcare initiative, and publishing an op-ed in the Georgia Straight about the crippling burden of childcare for student workers.

 Concerns within the UBC community